cloudmesh/classes/docs/source/i524/technologies.rst

      and YouTube.
 Bigtable also drives Google Cloud Datastore and influenced Spanner, a distributed NewSQL database also developed by Google :cite:`www-wikispanner` :cite:`www-wikibigtable`.
-     Since May 6, 2015, a version of Bigtablehas been available to the public as Cloud Bigtable :cite:`www-wikibigtable`.
+     Since May 6, 2015, Bigtable has been available to the public as Cloud Bigtable :cite:`www-wikibigtable`.

 236. LevelDB